12 Jul 2018

 B2B company leaders recognize the changing customer expectations, but re-training their people to deliver in a different way is a struggle.
 Previously successful business models are being challenged, as these comments illustrate.

-“We are a disruptor of our market and try to see the world through the lens of our customer, but the biggest disruptor of our business is the needs of account management, as the needs of our customers change.”
+“We are a disruptor of our market and try to see the world through the lens of our customers, but the biggest disruptor of our business is the needs of account management, as the needs of our customers change.”

 “Our customers are now much less focused on our salespeople.
 They are much more tuned into the new channels.
 We are not yet prepared to address the digital behaviors of our clients.”